The Best Grills for Backyard Cookouts

-- Propane: The bestsellers on the market today are powered by propane gas that comes in refillable 20-lb. tanks, readily available at supermarkets and home-improvement stores.
-The grills feature burners and automatic igniters that fire up at a touch and adjust the heat at a turn of a dial.
+- Propane: Many grills are powered by propane gas, which typically comes in a refillable 20-lb. tank.
+These grills feature burners and automatic igniters that fire up at a touch and adjust the heat at a turn of a dial.
 Propane grills are portable, although the size varies from small table-top models to large upright versions.
 Expect to pay $100 to $1,100 for a propane grill, depending on size, quality, and added options.

 - Natural Gas: Since natural gas does not come in handy tanks like propane, outdoor grills that run on natural gas are typically designed to be permanently installed in an outdoor kitchen and connected to the home’s natural gas line (a job for a licensed plumber).
 With a natural gas grill, you won’t have to worry about hauling propane tanks, but you’ll pay more, up to $4,000 for a top-of-the-line model with all the bells and whistles.